dhlab-basel/Sipi/manual/building.rst

 Sipi's build process requires CMake_, a C++ compiler that supports the C++11 standard (such as GCC_ or clang_), and several libraries that are readily available on supported platforms.
-The test framework requires `Python 3`_, nginx_, and a recent version of ImageMagick_.
+The test framework requires `Python 3`_, (version 3.5 or later), `Apache ab`_ (which is assumed to be installed by default on macOS Sierra), nginx_, and a recent version of ImageMagick_.
 Instructions for installing these prerequisites are given below.

 The build process downloads and builds Sipi's other prerequisites.